Lemuel Shaw

 Lemuel Shaw (January 9, 1781 – March 30, 1861) was an American jurist who served as chief justice of the Massachusetts Supreme Judicial Court (1830–1860).
 Prior to his appointment he also served for several years in the Massachusetts House of Representatives and as a state senator.
 In 1847, Shaw became the father-in-law of author Herman Melville.
 He ruled on prominent cases involving slavery, segregation, and religion.

 Early life and education

 Shaw was born in West Barnstable, Massachusetts, the second son of the Rev. Oakes Shaw and his second wife Susanna, who was a daughter of John H. Hayward of Braintree.
 The Shaws were descendants of Abraham Shaw (January 2, 1590 – November 2, 1638), who left Halifax, England in 1636 and settled in Dedham.
 Oakes Shaw, a Congregationalist minister, was pastor of the West Church in Barnstable for forty-seven years.
-Lemuel was named for his uncle, Dr. Hayward of Boston, father of George Hayward, the surgeon.
+Lemuel was named for his uncle, Dr. Hayward of Boston, father of George Hayward, a noted surgeon and faculty member at Harvard Medical School.

 Educated at home by his father except for a few months at Braintree, he entered Harvard in 1796.
 There, he taught school in winter vacations.
 After graduating with high honors in 1800, he taught for a year in a Boston public school, and wrote articles and read proof for the Boston Gazette, a Federalist newspaper.